keepacom/api_backend/README.md

   limitations under the License.
 -->

-Keepa Price Data API Framework
+Keepa API Framework
 ==============================

-This framework is intended for users of the Keepa price data API.
+This framework is intended for users of the Keepa API.

 <a name="features"></a>Features
 --------